stawberri/danbooru-node/README.md

 This function only really works with an authenticated Danbooru object, but you can use it to quickly favorite or unfavorite a post!
 * `yes` _boolean_.
 Defaults to yes.
 Pass `false` to perform an unfavorite instead.
 * `callback` _function(err, data)_.
 It's a callback.

+#### post.url
+This property contains a human friendly post url.
+This is where you would find this post if you were manually browsing Danbooru in a browser.